milena-t/PhD_chapter1/README.md

 Use repeatmodeller and repeatmasker to re-mask all assemblies

 ## Genome annotation
 Use BRAKER3 with the orthoDB arthropoda dataset to uniformly annotate all genomes. no RNAseq!
+See the paper that i will hopefully publish on this for justification.